mapio/tau/README.md

-First of all one configures the service with a list of *user id*s (i.e. badge numbers) and corresponding *email*s; then instruct the students to request their upload URL by entering their *user id* on the service page
+First of all one configures the service with a list of *user id*s (i.e. badge numbers) and corresponding *email*s; then instruct the students to request their upload URL by entering their (public) *user id* on the service page

 <img alt="request" src="screenshots/request.png" width="320px">

-if it corresponds to a registered student, the system will acknowledge it
+if it corresponds to a registered student, the system will acknowledges it

 <img alt="acknowledge" src="screenshots/acknowledge.png" width="320px">

-and send an email to the student, containing an *action* button (or text link) to submit the files
+and sends an email to the student, containing an *action* button (or text link) to submit the files

 <img alt="email" src="screenshots/email.png" width="320px">

-finally, the students uploads his solutions
+finally, the student (accessing their emails with the suitable credentials) uploads his solutions

 <img alt="upload" src="screenshots/upload.png" width="320px">